SANNER'S LAKE SPORTSMEN'S CLUB

 Divisions

 • Just one: wooden-stocked long guns used in military service by any nation prior to 1961.
-Iron sights and/or peeps acceptable as long as representative of a standard service configuration.
-No scopes or optics of any kind!
+Iron sights only.
+No gun-mounted scopes or optics.

 Equipment Needed: